KhanPython/dispense-prop/README.md

 - `CollisionGroup` (string?): The collision group for the props.
 - `AutoDestroyTime` (number?): Time in seconds before all props are destroyed automatically.
 - `AttractMagnitude` (number?): The maximum distance for props to be attracted to the target.
 - `AttractSpeed` (number?): How fast the props move whilst being attracted to target.
+Must be included if AttractMagnitude is referenced.
 - `OnDispense` (function?): Callback invoked when a prop is spawned.
 Receives the prop instance as an argument.
 - `OnPropClaim` (function?): Callback invoked when a prop is claimed.
 - `OnAllClaimed` (function?): Callback invoked when all props are claimed.